18 %

 The shift required is significant: from a global economy largely driven by fossil fuels, with their accompanying levels of carbon dioxide and other greenhouse gas emissions, to one of carbon neutrality.

 There's growing consensus that hydrogen will be an important energy carrier in a transformed energy system.
-However, to fulfill hydrogen's role as a clean transportation fuel, as a cleaner industry feedstock, and for domestic heat and power, we need to ensure that it is produced via a low carbon footprint route.
+However, to fulfill hydrogen's role as a clean transportation fuel, as a cleaner industry feedstock, and for industrial power, we need to ensure that it is produced via a low carbon footprint route.

 JM’s science and technology at the heart of the hydrogen economy